- Politics and Social Issues

 Moving to another town, or even to another country, is a common trend of events.
 The proverb ‘absence makes the heart grows fonder’ is not always applicable.
 ‘Out of sight, out of mind’ is most probably what really happens.
 Of course, friends may maintain their bonds, but their relationship will have a complete different nature.
 Memories of this friendship are normally pleasant and able to keep the friendship smouldering in the back of our minds.

 A change of interests and goals

 Best friends may work together for years towards the achievement of a mutual goal.
-Once the goal has been achieved, or even sooner, a friendship may die.
-Good and bad memories will determine the nature of the new relationship.
+Once the goal has been achieved, or even sooner when one lost interest, or when a third party interferes, a friendship may die.
+Good memories of this friendships could be overwhelmed by some painful interactions during the dying process.